Hand Grip Dynamometer & Pinch Meter

 Progress Reports can be readily generated covering a maximum of 10 tests and the data is displayed in both graph and table format.
 Automatic calculations show the percentage of change from one session to another, the percentage of change from the first test and the percentage comparison to standard.
 Ideal as an Outcome Measure and for a Discharge Summary.

-Engage in Fun and Beneficial Interactive Grip & Pinch Activities
+Interactive Grip & Pinch Activities

 The E-LINK Activities are controlled by the application and relaxation of isometric grip or pinch within set parameters.
 These interactive activities can aid in motor learning, control, and isometric strengthening, contributing to an engaging and effective recovery or exercise process.